Until the End of the World: Act 2

 Eugene and Winter, who teamed up and went to Coober Pedy, Australia, to wait for Claire and Sam after losing track of them in Tokyo, pick up the trail when Claire uses her credit card to place a video call nearby.
 When Eugene sees Sam in town, he punches Sam and they have a brief fight before they are arrested.
 While Winter tries to bail them out, Burt arrives looking for Sam and the camera, but Chico is able to subdue him.
 The next day, Sam only takes Claire with him when he takes off to fly to the compound where his parents are hiding and his father has built a secret lab, but the others are able to follow thanks to a secret tracking device that is still on the bag Chico gave to Claire when she first transported the money to Paris.

-While Claire and Sam are in the air, the satellite is shot down by the U.S. government, and the resulting NEMP effect wipes the memories of and interferes with the functioning of unshielded electronics.
-The engine of his plane stops, so Sam has to execute an emergency landing.
+While Claire and Sam are in the air, the satellite is shot down by the U.S. government, and the resulting nuclear electromagnetic pulse interferes with the functioning of unshielded electronics and wipes their memory units.
+The engine of Sam's plane stops, so he has to execute an emergency landing.
 He and Claire walk across the desert until they are found by Sam's friend David, who has Eugene, Winter, and Chico in the bed of his hand-cranked diesel-powered truck.
 David takes everyone to Sam's father's lab, which is sheltered in a massive cave.
 Burt eventually arrives and everyone settles in to wait and see whether communications with the outside world will be restored.
 Eugene, who was writing a novel about Claire and her adventures before it was erased from his computer by the NEMP, begins rewriting it on an antique typewriter.